MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/prebuilt-model-invoice.md

 ---
-title: Use a prebuilt model to extract information from invoices in Microsoft SharePoint Syntex ms.author: chucked
+title: Use a prebuilt model to extract information from invoices in Microsoft Syntex ms.author: chucked
 author: chuckedmonson
 manager: pamgreen